ScaleDrone/heroku-docs/DOCS.md

 Otherwise it will match any room that contains the string 'main'.
 </div>

-## JavaScript Authentication
+### JavaScript Authentication

-After connecting to ScaleDrone and catching the 'open' event the client can authenticate with a JWT (that the user got from your web server).
-ClientId can can be accessed from drone.clientId.
+After connecting to ScaleDrone and catching the 'open' event the client can authenticate with a JWT (that the user got from your web server). `ClientId` can can be accessed from `drone.clientId`.

 ```javascript
 var drone = new ScaleDrone('CHANNEL_ID');